Click here for 2023-2024 Registration Forms

 What percentage of students come from schools outside of the Holy Cross district?

-How many college credits and advanced placement courses are offered?
+How many dual credit and advanced placement courses are offered?

 Each student meets individually with an advisor to discuss their course preferences for next year.